 In-Country Preventative Measures

 ACICIS staff take healthcare issues very seriously.
 Each semester they manage a varying number of illness cases ranging from routine check-ups to hospitalisations.
-Contrary to fears engendered by well-publicised issues such as avian influenza or SARs, traffic accidents are the number one concern for our staff.
-Dehydration is number two on our list of concerns, followed by stomach bugs.
 We have managed students with every conceivable complaint from dengue fever to dislocated thumbs and have every confidence that the presence of our in-country staff makes the management of any health issues a routine affair for students.